-Nebraska's Opioid Treatment Programs (OTP) are subject to federal regulations that make them unique.41 Regions with these Programs in their areas should communicate with them in advance to ensure viable continuity of operations plans are in place that ensure back up service for current clientele.
-A large scale disaster may also increase the role of these Programs by creating potential new consumers who may require rapid identification and enrollment.
+Nebraska's Opioid Treatment Programs (OTP) are subject to federal regulations that make them unique.
+Regions with these programs in their areas should communicate with them in advance to ensure viable continuity of operations plans are in place to provide backup service for current clientele.
+A large-scale disaster may also increase the role of these programs by creating potential new consumers who may require rapid identification and enrollment.
 Inclusion of Opioid Treatment Programs in disaster planning at the Regional level is encouraged.